Jalisco: Culture

-"Jalisco is Mexico"

-The idiom "Jalisco is Mexico" refers to how many of the things which are typically associated with Mexico have their origins in Jalisco.
-These include mariachis, rodeos called charreadas and jaripeos, dresses with wide skirts decorated with ribbons, the Mexican Hat Dance, tequila, and the wide brimmed sombrero hat.
+The idiom Jalisco es México ("Jalisco is Mexico") is commonly used to refer to how many of the things which are typically associated with Mexico have their origins in Jalisco.
+These include mariachis, rodeos called charreadas and jaripeos, dresses with wide skirts decorated with ribbons, the Mexican Hat Dance, tequila, and the wide-brimmed sombrero hat.

 Mariachi and other music

 Mexico's best known music, mariachi, is still strongly associated with the state within Mexico, although mariachi bands are popular in many parts of the country.
 It is a myth that the origin of the name comes from the French word for marriage, as the word existed before the French Intervention in Mexico.
 Its true origin is unknown but one theory states that it has an indigenous origin.
 Another postulates that it comes from a local pronunciation of a common mariachi song "María ce son".
 It is thought to have originated from the town of Cocula, and this kind of band, with variations, spread into Sinaloa, Michoacán, Colima, Nayarit and Zacatecas.
 The music became most developed in and around the city of Guadalajara, which has a Mariachi Festival in September.

 Other common folk music in the state is the jarabe and the son.
 The jarabe is a type of music which began as a type of hymn especially to the Virgin of Guadalupe.
 During the Mexican War of Independence, this style was adopted by the insurgents for secular music as well.
 Some example of famous traditional songs in this style include "Los Enanos", "El Gato", "El Palo" and "El Perico".
 However, the most famous song is the "Jarabe Tapatío".
 The word jarabe is thought to come from the Arabic word "sharab" which means syrup or something sweet.
 The musical style has its roots in Andalucia, Spain and was transplanted to Mexico.
 The jarabe is mostly associated with Jalisco but it is also popular in a number of other western states such as Nayarit, Colima and Guanajuato.
 Sones are particularly popular in the south of the state.
 Some traditional ones from Jalisco include El Son de la Madrugada, El Son de las Alanzas, El Son del la Negra and El Son de las Copetonas.